neu-se/CS4530-Summer-2025/README.md

 └── package.json
 ```

-Here are a couple of the relevant:
+Here are a couple of the relevant facts:

 - Anything in the `public/` directory is placed, unprocessed, on the website.
+So that zip fill will be at `$PROJECT_ROOT/code/week1-unit-testing/jest-tutorial-starter-code.zip`.
 - The `src/` directory, along with the `astro.config.mjs` file, contain all the Astro configuration for the project.
 In most cases it should not be necessary to touch this configuration unless you're changing the site.
 - Each page in the `pages/` directory corresponds to a page on the site (with the same path, minus the `.md` extension).
 Astro is, in general, big on [file-based routing](https://docs.astro.build/en/basics/astro-pages/#file-based-routing).
 - The `.env` file contains site-wide configuration.
 If you're updating the website for a new semester, or adapting the repository for a new course, you'll need to update the values in this file.
+- The `src/` contains all the code for building the site, but hopefully shouldn't need to be messed with too much once it's set up.

 ### Links